 - It’s the number one real estate website in New Zealand.
 Despite Facebook having an impressive reach, Trade Me remains the largest marketplace and real estate website in New Zealand.
 Previously having over 6 million listings at once, Trade Me’s feat is impressive.
 Trade Me not only has a title but a reputation.
-This means more landlords will list and more tenants are likely to look.
+This means more landlords will list, and more tenants are likely to look.

 - Stats are on your side.
 The statistics for Trade Me are in some perspectives better than Facebook.
 While 2.7 million Kiwis visit Facebook each month, over 4 and a half million are active members of Trade Me.
 This is just under the entire New Zealand population.
-In a 2018 presentation to investors, Trade Me revealed that their app has over 2 million interactions a day and closing over 1 million marketplace deals per month.
+In a 2018 presentation to investors, Trade Me revealed that their app has over 2 million interactions a day and closes over 1 million marketplace deals per month.

 Listing with Facebook: The cons